Golf Tutorials

 Raw and Rugged Beauty

 Framed by the majestic Mountains of Mourne and the Irish Sea, Royal County Down is one of the most visually stunning and natural courses you will ever see.
 The routing weaves through massive sand dunes, with holes framed by vibrant yellow gorse and purple heather.
 Nearly every tee shot features a "blind" landing area, which adds to its challenge and mystique.
-The course looks like it was there forever just waiting to be played on a bit like the old course it has got this magnificent natural feel from tee to green.
+The course looks like it was there forever just waiting to be played on.

 Player's Perspective: Picking a Target and Trusting a Line